triplom/infrastructure-repo-argocd/README.md

 ## 🌐 Overview

-This repository implements a push-based GitOps approach using GitHub Actions to deploy infrastructure and applications to Kubernetes clusters.
-Unlike pull-based GitOps solutions (like ArgoCD or Flux), this approach triggers deployments through CI/CD pipelines when changes are detected in the Git repository.
+This repository implements a pull-based GitOps approach using ArgoCD to deploy infrastructure and applications to Kubernetes clusters.
+Unlike push-based GitOps solutions that trigger deployments through CI/CD pipelines, this approach uses ArgoCD controllers inside the cluster that continuously monitor Git repositories and reconcile the actual cluster state with the desired state defined in Git.

 **Key Features:**

 - Local KIND clusters for development, QA, and production environments
-- Push-based GitOps using GitHub Actions workflows
+- Pull-based GitOps using ArgoCD for continuous reconciliation
+- App-of-Apps pattern for managing complex deployments
 - Comprehensive monitoring with Prometheus, Grafana, and AlertManager
 - Multi-environment deployment strategy with proper separation of concerns
 - Ingress management with cert-manager for SSL/TLS